 3. Driver is to proceed promptly and directly to destination.

-XI.
 DOCUMENTS REQUIRED FOR APPROVAL OF TRANSPORT

 A. Transport TO and FROM PI Lab or Core Facility